Denhonator/EmeraldBeyondQoL/README.md

 # Emerald Beyond Utility Mod

-Requires something like MelonLoader to load the mod https://github.com/LavaGang/MelonLoader Then download the dll from the releases page on the right.
+Requires something like MelonLoader to load the mod https://github.com/LavaGang/MelonLoader Then download the dll from the releases page on the right and put it in the Mods folder.

 - Speeds up various UI animations
 - Allows game to run when alt tabbed